-1. Guide to Selling your home
+- Guide to Selling Your Home

-It’s only too easy for overprice properties to become underpriced sales.
+It’s only too easy for overpriced properties to become underpriced sales.
 Buyers who might have helped trigger a closing date (or made an early offer to avoid a closing date altogether) hold back, leaving the property lingering on the market and looking unwanted.

 That’s why it’s vital to get the valuation and pricing strategy right first time – there are no second chances.

+Most buyers will decide whether or not your home might be the one for them based on the first few photos they see.
 So it’s essential that you have your home looking its best before putting it onto the market.

-Fresh pair of eyes
+Fresh Pair of Eyes